-(b) Credit risk:
+(b) Credit risk

 Credit risk arises from the possibility that tenants may experience financial difficulty and be unable to meet their obligations to the Fund's subsidiary entities.
 The Fund's credit risk is limited to the recorded amount of these obligations.
-To mitigate this risk, the Fund has a diverse set of tenants across various geographical centres.
-Anticipated bad debt loss has been provided for in the allowance for doubtful accounts, including tenant receivables that are in arrears 90 days or more, which are generally provided for and expensed in the month they become 90 days old.
+To mitigate this risk, the Fund has a diverse set of tenants across various geographical areas, and the Fund performs ongoing credit evaluations of its customers and establishes allowances for potential losses.